Conserve Water with Composting Toilets

-Batch - where waste is collected and composted in two or more sealed containers, and mounted on a carousel that rotates when one container is full and needs replacing with an empty one.
+Batch—where waste is collected and composted in two or more sealed containers mounted on a carousel that rotates when one container is full and needs replacing.

 More recent designs actually separate liquids from solids as you deposit them.
 The liquids go into a separate collection system, where they are diluted with water and can be used immediately to fertilize the soil.
 The solids drop into the eco-bin, where they are cooked to kill pathogens (desiccated), or mixed with a composting material like sawdust, which heats up during the microbial ingestion and also kills pathogens . . . just slower than the desiccator kind.

 Once dried, the compost falls apart (humanure) and is ready to be distributed.
-The humanure from one remote type automatically rolls down onto the soil when it's ready, however most styles require someone to transport the humanure to the landscape periodically.
+The humanure from one remote type automatically rolls down onto the soil when it's ready, however most styles require someone to periodically transport the humanure to the landscape.
 It takes about six months for a full bucket of wastes to be converted without a heater.

 There are several benefits to installing dry toilets, in addition to reducing the amount of water used:

-- Can be installed in locations where there is no sewage system - Works as well for farms, cabins, yurts, and boats as it does houses in the city.
+- Can be installed where there is no sewage system.
+Works as well for farms, cabins, yurts, and boats where there is no existing sewage system, as it does houses in the city.

 Sweden is using compost toilets in roadside facilities, and the U.S. and U.K. are both using them in national parks, where there are not enough water or septic tanks to use the more common wet toilets.

-Eco-tourism facilities in remote areas worldwide are building compost toilets into their guest rooms.
-The Black Sheep Inn in Ecuador is a beautiful example - they added plate glass windows to their bathrooms to allow guests a mountain view while using the compost toilet.
+Eco-tourism facilities in remote areas worldwide are building composting toilets into their guest rooms.
+The Black Sheep Inn in Ecuador is a beautiful example - they added plate glass windows to their bathrooms to allow guests a mountain view while using the composting toilet.
 The inn's website shows photos of the setup and décor, along with diagrams of how the toilet works.
-See link below.
+(See link below.)

-Note that compost toilets are NOT THE SAME as pit toilets.
-Pit toilets are the ones you can smell a mile away as you approach a picnic camping area after a long hike in the woods.
-What makes them smell is the mixture of liquids and solids in a deep pit that sits there forever in weather, hot or cold.
-It's the perfect breeding ground for bacteria and pathogens, whose functions are what produces the smell.
+Note that composting toilets are NOT THE SAME as pit toilets.
+Pit toilets are the ones you can smell a mile away, as you approach a picnic camping area after a long hike in the woods.
+What makes them smell is the mixture of liquids and solids in a deep pit that sits there forever in hot or cold weather.
+It's the perfect breeding ground for bacteria and pathogens that produce the smell.